darielgu/mcp-gdrive-m/README.md

-# Google Drive server
+# Google Drive MCP Server (Multi-User)

-This MCP server integrates with Google Drive to allow listing, reading, and searching files, as well as the ability to read and write to Google Sheets.
+This MCP server integrates with Google Drive to allow listing, reading, and searching files, as well as the ability to read and write to Google Sheets. **This version supports multiple users** with individual authentication and token management.

 This project includes code originally developed by Anthropic, PBC, licensed under the MIT License from [this repo](https://github.com/modelcontextprotocol/servers/tree/main/src/gdrive).

+## 🚀 Multi-User Features

+- **Individual Authentication**: Each user has their own Google OAuth tokens
+- **Database Storage**: User tokens are securely stored in PostgreSQL
+- **Session Management**: Web-based OAuth flow with session support
+- **Token Refresh**: Automatic token refresh for all users
+- **User Management**: API endpoints for user status and management
+- **Isolated Access**: Each user only accesses their own Google Drive/Sheets data

 ## Components